ABOUT THE AUTHOR

 The Captive Wife (2005) is a fictionalised account of actual events: the kidnapping by Taranaki Māori and subsequent violent rescue of Betty Guard and her two children in 1834.
 As well as telling a story of love and the quest for freedom in the pioneering age, The Captive Wife reflects the social and sexual politics of early New Zealand.
 The novel was a fiction category runner-up and jointly received the Readers' Choice Award with Maurice Gee at the 2006 New Zealand Book Awards.

-Siobhan Harvey wrote of The Captive Wife in the New Zealand Herald: 'A clever beautifully written novel, The Captive Wife reminds us what an intelligent and skilful writer Kidman is…..Fiona Kidman: the words have come to mean terrific fiction underpinned by a sound female conscience.
+Siobhan Harvey wrote of The Captive Wife in the New Zealand Herald: 'A clever, beautifully written novel, The Captive Wife reminds us what an intelligent and skillful writer Kidman is…..Fiona Kidman: the words have come to mean terrific fiction underpinned by a sound female conscience.
 If The Captive Wife is anything to go by, Kidman’s luminous literary standing is assured for many years to come.'

 The second volume of memoir, Beside the Dark Pool, was published in June 2009.

 In 2015, Kidman’s short story The Road to Lost Places was included in Lonely Planet’s Better than Fiction 2: True Adventures from 30 Great Fiction Writers.